 With the awareness of physical changes comes the patience to combat the inevitable.
 Sex is still enjoyable for an older woman; it may just take a little extra time and lubrication.
 Sexual satisfaction is not just about the chemical equation.
 Psychological and emotional factors play a large role in women's sexual desire at all ages.

-Older Woman Sex Desires
+Older Women Sexual Desires

 There is no set standard when it comes to sex and the older woman.
 Sexual appetite is as unique as the personalities of the women who have gone past menopause.
 One consistency is that sexual experiences will be different than they are from women in their 20s and 30s.
-Different does not instantly equate to inferior; ideally older women should embrace their changing life and its impact on their sexual relationships.
+Different does not instantly equate to inferior; ideally older women should embrace their changing life, and its impact on their sexual relationships.

 While many women do experience a drop in sexual desire as they age, it may actually have more to do with lifestyle then biology.
 Psychologically, older women tend to expect their sex lives to change.
 Combine that with a decreased self-image, family changes, partner desire transformation and the possibility of widowhood for an instant recipe for celibacy.